 Body Substance Precautions (BSP) should be employed at all times when working with patients.
 Even with strict adherence to guidelines, exposures may occur.
-In the event of an exposure, an Illness or Injury Report Form should be completed and the exposure should be reported immediately to U-M Occupational Health Services.
 To report a body substance exposure, Alpha or numeric page U-M Occupational Health Services 24 hours per day at pager #5356.
 During U-M OHS hours the Employee Health nurse will return your page.
 After U-M OHS hours, the pager will be forwarded to the appropriate staff in the Emergency Department.
 Treatment is directed by U-M OHS and may be given at the site or at U-M OHS depending on employee and supervisor preference.
 Strict confidentiality should be maintained and information given on an as-needed only basis.
 Employee AHIV is processed through a coded specimen and does not appear with the employee's name in any recorded form.

 The following procedure should be used to initiate contact with U-M OHS and for drawing blood.
 U-M OHS will provide evaluation, treatment and follow-up.

 - Exposed employee pages U-M OHS immediately at beeper #5356 to report exposure and provide information.
 After U-M OHS hours, this beeper will be forwarded to the appropriate staff in the Emergency Department (ED).
 The ED will order blood on the source patient so the risk assessment is not delayed and will complete an initial assessment for HIV risk in order to determine whether postexposure prophylaxis for HIV is indicated.